theworldasastage/hugo/content/reading-list.md

 All these books had an impact on my life and defined who I am today.
 As I continue to read, this list will continue to evolve.
 Pick a book and read it to the next one, this list will be waiting here for more recommendations if at one point you have no more reading ideas.

-{{< partial "mailing" "Subscribe to my newsletter to receive one new book recommendation every week.">}}
+{{< partial "mailing-with-tag" "Subscribe to my newsletter to receive one new book recommendation every week." "books">}}

 ### Books that influenced me